areski/cdr-pusher/README.md

 # FS-Pusher

-FS-Pusher is a Go Application aims to run as a service that push CDRs from local DB storage (SQLite Supported) to a PostGreSQL or Riak Cluster.
+FS-Pusher is a Go Application that run as a service and push CDRs (Call Detail Record) from your local storage (SQLite Supported) to a PostGreSQL or Riak Cluster.

+This can be used to centralize or backup your CDRs, software like CDR-Stats can then be used to provide reporting on those CDRs.

 [![circleci](https://circleci.com/gh/areski/fs-pusher.png)](https://circleci.com/gh/areski/fs-pusher)

 [![Go Walker](http://gowalker.org/api/v1/badge)](https://gowalker.org/github.com/areski/fs-pusher)

-## Usage
+## Roadmap

-You may find Pinguino useful if you want to activate/deactivate some services or run custom actions on your computer/server based on the output of webservices and surroundings.
+Our first focus was to support FreeSWITCH CDRs, we decided to go for SQLite support as it seems to be the less invasive and easy enough to configure, plus SQLite give the posibility to mark the pushed record which is more conveniant than importing from CSV files.

+To follow, we would like to implement:

+    - Extra DB backend support for FS: Mysql, CSV, etc...
+    - Add support to fetch Asterisk CDRs
+    - Add support to fetch Kamailio CDRs (Mysql) and CSV
+    - Implement Push to Riak (cf sample_cdr_riak.go)

 ## Install / Run